newrelic/docs-website/CONTRIBUTING.md

 Many of the common errors you'll face can be resolve by the following:

 1. Ensure you are using `yarn` not `npm`
-2. When in doubt completely delete the `node_module` folder in the root project directory, and re-run `yarn install`
+2. Always run `git pull` whenever you intend to create a new working branch
-3. Always run `git pull` whenever you intend to create a new working branch
+3. Always run `yarn` whenever you git pull

-4. Always run `Yarn install` whenever you git pull.
+As a last resort, you can completely delete the `node_modules` folder in the root project directory, and re-run `yarn`

 ### Build / compile issues on the Apple M1 chipset